 Here are some solutions:

 Try pairing one person from service delivery with one person from sales.
-Have the service delivery person go on sales calls, just to observe at first.
-Later, you can ask them to participate in the call to support the salesperson.
+Have the service delivery person go on sales calls.
+Initially, they’ll just observe.
+Later, however, you can ask them to participate in the call to support the salesperson.
 Have the salesperson spend time with the service delivery person as customers are supported and as systems are designed and installed.

 Encourage, by your example, team members to express appreciation to other team members for even small acts,

-Notice and acknowledge what both teams and individuals do to make your office a better place to work.
+Acknowledge what teams and individuals do to make your office a better place to work.

-Set aside time at company meetings for teams to present their biggest problems and challenges, then collectively brainstorm possible solutions.
+Set aside time at company meetings for teams to present their biggest problems and challenges.
+Collectively brainstorm possible solutions.

 In all-hands meetings, repeat the importance of speaking with a single voice of the company.
 That helps avoid operations people hearing the dreaded phrase, “That’s not what my salesperson told me.”, a common source of sales team conflict.

 Encourage sales team members and service team members to go to lunch together to help them see each other as humans, not as ogres trying to undermine each other’s work.

 Sponsor company outings, selected by team members.
 Encourage your teams to work together to benefit the community.
-Consider closing your office once a quarter for a day of giving to the community.
+Furthermore, consider closing your office each quarter for a day of giving to the community.
 (Be sure to let your team members choose the activities for the day of giving.
 It shouldn’t come from management or the owners.)

 Speak well of people in each group.
 Emphasize their individual strengths and the value they bring to the company.
 Remember the wisdom of praise publicly and criticize privately.